The Logical Data Warehouse as a transmission and processing layer for IoT

 The perception’s layer: Is the physical layer, which has sensors to detect and gather information about the environment.
 It detects some physical parameters or detects other intelligent objects in the environment.

-The network layer: is responsible for connecting to other intelligent stuff, network devices and servers.
+The network layer: The network layer is responsible for connecting to other intelligent stuff, network devices and servers.
 Its features are also used to transmit and process sensor data.
-It is the most neuralgic part of the whole process and it is where Lyftron acts as an orchestrator of the data coming from the different “receptors”.
+It is the most neuralgic part of the whole process and it is where Lyftrondata acts as an orchestrator of the data coming from the different “receptors”.

 The application layer: is responsible for providing the application specific services to the user.
 It defines several applications where IoT can be deployed, e.g. smart homes, smart cities and smart health.